Books We Recommend

 2. The Traditional Text of the Greek Gospels by Dean Burgon

-3. The Causes of Corruption of the Greek of the Traditional Text by Dean Burgon
+3. The Causes of Corruption of the Traditional Text by Dean Burgon

 Dean Burgon was an Anglican Minister who was a staunch defender of the traditional Greek text which underlies the King James Version.
 Burgon in his works demonstrates the inferiority of the Sinaiticus and Vaticanus manuscripts in comparison to the countless majority of manuscripts available to us.
 Burgon make his case from the abundance of manuscript evidence and also from quotations of the early Church Fathers.
 His defense of the Traditional Text is irrefutable.